 The music is once again supplied by Jake Kaufman, remixing some tunes from previous games while supplying a whole slew of new songs.
 The sound quality is improved over Risky’s Revenge, and most of the compositions are better too, with more than a few tracks that would sound perfectly at home in a Castlevania game.

 The first two Shantae games were decent in their own respects, but ended up being compromised in a variety of ways, either due to the hardware or development constraints.
 Shantae and the Pirate’s Curse is where the series finally nails pretty much everything – the action is tighter, the story is better, the world is well developed, and the levels are better constructed.
 It easily stands up next to the portable Castlevania games, filling the gap for exploratory platformers while providing something fresher than Konami’s aging series.

 Shantae and the Pirate’s Curse was initially a digital-only release, with the first physical version being a Japanese 3DS release published by Integrow.
 In North America, a physical 3DS version was published by Rising Star Games, which includes an extra minigame called “Shantae Super Nab” where you control the monkey form and grab gems.
-The PlayStation 4 version was also released by Limited Run Games.
+The PlayStation 4 and Switch versions were also released by Limited Run Games.